balachandarkaliappan/GameCo-MS-Excel/README.md

 ● What other publishers will likely be the main competitors in certain markets?
 ● Have any games decreased or increased in popularity over time?
 ● How have their sales figures varied between geographic regions over time?

+## Systems Used

+MS Excel for data cleaning, wrangling, and visualizations.

+## Data Overview

+This data was drawn from the website [VGChartz](https://www.vgchartz.com)